zone-live/backboneJS/README.md

 # backboneJS

 ####A boilerplate to kickstart any project
-Boilerplate from Yeoman, includes:
+Boilerplate from Yeoman with added modules for myself, includes:

 1 - Controller Function <br>
 2 - RequireJS to manage dependencies <br>
 3 - A basic CRUD app <br>
 4 - HTML5 clean URL's, no #hashtag <br>
 5 - Clean organization <br>
-6 - Bootstrap 3
+6 - Bootstrap 3 <br>
+7 - Random API found on the web